jfedor2/hid-remapper/custom-boards/README.md

 The v2 version doesn't have USB connectors and is meant to be built into existing devices like trackballs by soldering the appropriate wires directly to the board.

 The v3 version has the form factor of a USB dongle (you plug it directly into your computer).

+The v4 version has eight 3.5mm connectors wired to GPIO2-9, meant to be used with external buttons or switches.
+The 3D printed case for it uses two M2x4 screws and four M3x10 flat head screws.

 ## How to order the boards